jmcook1186/gp-passport-docs/src/users/who-is-gitcoin-passport-for.md

 ## Identity Providers

 Passport is on its way to becoming the go-to solution for projects to protect their communities, and the identity aggregator internet citizens trust most to access the best and most trustworthy experiences in web3.
+If participation in your platform can be expressed in the form of a verifiable credential then it can be represented as a Gitcoin Passport stamp, meaning you can start experimenting with composable communities and network effects across web3, while your users benefit from more proof of personhood.